 A small 4.7-acre zoo in Brandywine Park in Wilmington, Delaware, featuring river otters, bobcats, capybaras, and more.

-Chanticleer: a pleasure garden
+Chanticleer: a pleasure garden (2 passes available)

 A colorful contemporary garden within an historic setting.
-This pass can be checked out for 3 days.

-The Colonial Pennsylvania Plantation
+The Colonial Pennsylvania Farmstead

-Authentic living history site representing an average Pennsylvania farm of the late 1700’s with interactive exhibits and animals. *
+Authentic living history site representing an average Pennsylvania farm of the late 1700’s with interactive exhibits and animals.

 Drexel University’s Academy of Natural Sciences